Demonstration of Optimal Fixed-Point Quantum Search Algorithm in IBM Quantum Computer: Conclusion

 \section{Conclusion}

-To conclude, we have experimentally demonstrated here the optimal fixed-point quantum search algorithm using the 5 qubit IBM quantum computer.
-We have designed the equivalent quantum circuit for one and two iterations of the algorithm in the real quantum processor ibmqx4.
-We have explicated the working of quantum algorithm by fixing a target quantum state, which has been prepared in our experiment.
-We have discussed some comments about the results obtained in both the cases.
-The two iteration case involves a large number of gates which introduce more noise and decoherence in the system.
-Hence, it is experimentally observed that the target state in case of one iteration is prepared with a more fidelity as compared to the two iteration case.
+To conclude, we have experimentally demonstrated here the optimal fixed-point quantum search algorithm using the IBMQ QASM simulator.
+We design the equivalent quantum circuits (of the algorithm) for various target states of two, three, four and five qubit systems and run the quantum circuits on IBMQ QASM simulator.
+We explicate the working of quantum algorithm by fixing a target quantum state, which has been prepared in our experiment.
+We discuss some comments about the results obtained in all these cases.
+The two or more iteration cases involve a large number of gates which introduce more noise and decoherence in the system.

-\textbf{Acknowledgements} BKB acknowledges the support of DST Inspire Fellowship.
-We are extremely grateful to IBM team and IBM Quantum Experience project.